craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 Please see the [[#Targeting Table]] below.

 As you perform a weapon attack, you may attempt to precisely target a part of your target.
 If your attack beats the target's AC + your selection's DC, the part is severely harmed and the corresponding effect is applied.

-### Scatter
-In replacement of a weapon attack, you may create a 10' cone of small, quick, and harmful shot.
-Roll your weapon's normal damage.
-Any creatures in the zone make a Dexterity Saving Throw, taking an equal division of the damage on a failure or half that value on a success.

-Any creatures in half cover take half of their share of the damage, and any creatures in three-quarters cover take three-quarters of their share of the damage, and in either case the remaining damage is done to the cover instead.

 ## Targeting Table
 DC Increase | Part | Condition